Skip to main content

 Teaser Rate Effects:

 If the initial rate is a discounted "teaser" rate (lower than the fully indexed rate), the rate will jump to the higher fully indexed rate at the first adjustment, even if the general market index remains stable.
-Teaser rates can significantly affect whether Is a 7-Year ARM Right for Me based on your rate-change tolerance.
+Introductory rates that are lower than the fully indexed rate may result in a larger adjustment at the first reset, depending on index movement and cap structure.

 To reduce some of this uncertainty during the mortgage process, buyers should understand how mortgage rate locks work and when they can help.